-A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the text in which the Opposition Division proposes to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.
+A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the new text inon the basis of which the Opposition Division proposesintends to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.

 If the patent can be maintained in the amended form, the Opposition Division should immediately try to obtain the patent proprietor's approval of the text in which the patent can be maintained and give the opponent an opportunity to comment on it.
 An interlocutory decision can then be delivered straight away.

 If these requirements have still not been met and no oral proceedings are being held, a communication under Art.
 101(1) must be issued.
 This also applies when it has been established in principle that the patent can be maintained in a particular form but a complete text expressly approved by the patent proprietor is not yet available.

 The patent proprietor's approval of an amended version of the patent need not be given in a separate, express declaration; it may also be apparent from the circumstances, in particular from the fact that he has filed or requested the amended version.
 This applies equally to versions which have been filed as an auxiliary request.
 (For the wording of documents in oral proceedings, see E‑II, 8.11 and E-II, 8.11.1.).